peer-review-finder/peer-review-finder.github.io/index.md

 ### Delete Paper

 By clicking the "Delete Paper" button for a particular paper, admin users are able to delete said paper.
-Before deleting, a confirmation is displayed to ensure no accidental deletions.
+Before deleting, a confirmation is displayed to ensure no accidental deletions are made.

 ![](images/m3/admin-delete-paper.png)